Museum Passes

 Pass Benefits

-Free daytime parking for one carload to all Massachusetts State Parks, except for Nahant and Nantasket, that charge a parking fee.
+Pass allows free daytime parking for one carload to most Massachusetts State Parks, State Forests, or State Reservations that charge a parking fee.

 Reserve a Pass